bwagenseller/bwagenseller.github.io/learn_to_code/java/maven.md

 # Maven

+!> A big 'thank you' to Brett Tofel for answering lingering questions about Maven, which provided some insight into this tutorial!

 Maven is a (newer, and now more widely-used) tool that can compile Java projects.
 Many entities wanted to move away from Ant because it was _too_ general. <br>

 Note that you [must install Maven](ubuntu/server_build?id=installing-apache-maven) before you use it.